Integrating Large Language Models in Causal Discovery: A Statistical Causal Approach: Related Work and Originality in Our Work

 \paragraph{Augmentation of SCD Algorithms with Background Knowledge} As introduced in Section~\ref{subsec:Background}, several SCD algorithms \footnote{ All of the algorithms adopted for the experiments in this paper can be used under the assumption of a DAG and with no hidden confounders.} can be systematically augmented with background knowledge.
 Moreover, their software packages are open.
-For example, as a non-parametric and constraint-based SCD method, the Peter-Clerk~(PC) algorithm~\citep{Spirtes2000} is augmented with background knowledge of the forced or forbidden directed edges in ``causal-learn.'' ``Causal-learn'' also provides the Exact Search algorithm~\citep{Silander2006,Yuan2013} as a non-parametric and score-based SCD method, which can be augmented with the background knowledge of the forbidden directed edges as a super-structure matrix.
-With respect to a semi-parametric approach, the DirectLiNGAM~\citep{Shimizu2011} algorithm is augmented with prior knowledge of the causal order~\citep{Inazumi2010} in the ``LiNGAM'' project~\citep{Ikeuchi2023}.
+For example, as a nonparametric\footnote{In this context, "nonparametric" indicates that neither the functional form characterizing the relationship between a cause-effect pair of variables nor the distribution of variables is assumed during the discovery process.
+In this sense, the PC algorithm can be classified as a nonparametric SCD method.
+Conversely, DirectLiNGAM is a semiparametric approach, as it estimates causal coefficients through regression analysis, although it does not assume any specific distribution of variables other than non-Gaussianity.} and the constraint-based SCD method, the Peter-Clark~(PC) algorithm~\citep{Spirtes2000} is augmented with background knowledge of the forced or forbidden directed edges in ``causal-learn.'' ``Causal-learn'' also provides the Exact Search algorithm~\citep{Silander2006,Yuan2013} as a score-based SCD method, which can be augmented with the background knowledge of the forbidden directed edges as a superstructure matrix.
+With respect to a semiparametric approach, the DirectLiNGAM~\citep{Shimizu2011} algorithm is augmented with prior knowledge of the causal order~\citep{Inazumi2010} in the ``LiNGAM'' project~\citep{Ikeuchi2023}.